 Fore has a Masters degree in Athletic Administration and is a Certified Athletic Administrator with the National Interscholastic Athletic Administrator’s Association.
 He is a published author and national consultant to coaches at the high school and college levels.
 Fore has his California Special Education Teaching Credential as well as the Administrative Services Credential.
 He is also an adjunct faculty member at Azusa Pacific University in the Graduate Physical Education program, and most recently coached Junior College football (2017 season) after spending sixteen years as a high school football coach.
 He spent six years as an Athletic Director, and currently serves as an Assistant Principal overseeing athletics as part of his duty.

 In July 2016, Fore gave his expert opinion about a football injury in Los Angeles, California that happened during a 7 on 7 game in which one team was wearing soft “helmets” and one team was not.
 The parents of the injured student sued several schools, and coaches.
-The case was thrown out by the judge, in part because of Fore’s expert testimony, saving the schools involved millions of dollars.
+The case ended in a Summary Judgement on behalf of the defendants for whom Fore opined, in part because of Fore’s expert testimony, saving the schools involved millions of dollars.

 Fore is available to provide expert witness testimony in the following areas: athletics, athletics risk management, athletic facility risk management, coaching, athletic human resources, concussions, helmet safety, player safety guidelines, athletic equipment, athletic equipment risk assessment, coaching employment, playing surface, etc. etc.